xiph/flac/man/flac.md

  	later tagging, where one can write over the PADDING block instead
 	of having to rewrite the entire file.
 Note that a block header of 4 bytes will come on top of the length specified.

-**-T** "*FIELD=VALUE*"**, \--tag**="*FIELD=VALUE*"
-:	Add a FLAC tag.
-The comment must adhere to the Vorbis comment spec;
-	i.e. the FIELD must contain only legal characters, terminated by an 'equals' sign.
-Make sure to quote the content if necessary.
-This option may appear more than once to add several Vorbis comments.
- 	NOTE: all tags will be added to all encoded files.

-**\--tag-from-file**="*FIELD=FILENAME*"
-:	Like \--tag, except FILENAME is a file whose contents will be read
-	verbatim to set the tag value.
-The contents will be converted to UTF-8 from the local charset.
-This can be used to store a cuesheet in a tag (e.g. \--tag-from-file="CUESHEET=image.cue").
-Do not try to store binary data in tag fields!
-Use APPLICATION blocks for that.

 ## FORMAT OPTIONS